XPX-MMC/python-1-exercises/ReadMe.md

 Assignments are located [here](Assignments.md).

 # Getting Started
-- Clone this repo
+- Fork and clone this repo
-- Launch IntelliJ
+- Launch repo in your IDE of choice
 - Open the Python directory from IntelliJ
 - Create virtual environment: `python -m venv venv`
 - Activate virtual environment: `venv\Scripts\activate.bat`